 In Malaysia we are working with partners to prevent habitat fragmentation, the greatest threat to endangered animals, like the critically endangered Malayan tiger and endangered Asian elephant.
 We will be helping to allow critically endangered wildlife to roam in a larger protected landscape of Endau Rompin.

-Vietnam – World Land Trust
+Vietnam and India – World Land Trust

 The World Land Trust (WLT) is an international conservation charity, which protects the world’s most biologically important and threatened habitats acre by acre.
 Since its foundation in 1989, WLT has funded partner organisations around the world to create reserves, and give permanent protection to habitats and wildlife.
 The Body Shop has a relationship with WLT dating back many years.